Updated June 20, 2023

 - EXTENSIBLE means something capable of being stretched out or extended.
-In information technology, extensible refers to a program or programming language that is designed so that its users and developers can expand or add to its capabilities.
+In information technology, extensible refers to a program or programming language designed so that its users and developers can expand or add to its capabilities.

-Head to Head Comparison Between HTML and XML (Infographics)
+Head-to-Head Comparison Between HTML and XML (Infographics)

 Below is the Top 11 difference between HTML and XML: